Matīss Kivlenieks: Reactions

 In a statement, Blue Jackets president of hockey operations John Davidson said Kivlenieks "was an outstanding young man who greeted everyone everyday with a smile and the impact he had during his four years with our organization will not be forgotten".
 Former Blue Jackets captain Nick Foligno said Kivlenieks "didn't take one day for granted, which makes this tragedy even more hard to bear".

-The Latvian Ice Hockey Federation said in a statement that Kivlenieks' death was "a great loss not only for Latvian hockey but for the entire Latvian nation".
-Executives of the Latvia men's national ice hockey team, as well as Merzļikins, helped the Blue Jackets communicate with Kivlenieks' mother and stepfather, neither of whom speak English, in order to plan out arrangements for a memorial service during the COVID-19 pandemic.
-In late August, Merzļikins named his newborn son Knox Matīss Merzļikins, honouring a commitment he made at Kivlenieks' memorial service.
+The Latvian Ice Hockey Federation said in a statement that Kivlenieks's death was "a great loss not only for Latvian hockey but for the entire Latvian nation".
+Executives of the Latvia men's national ice hockey team, as well as Merzļikins, helped the Blue Jackets communicate with Kivlenieks's mother and stepfather, neither of whom speak English, in order to plan out arrangements for a memorial service during the COVID-19 pandemic.
+In late August, Merzļikins named his newborn son Knox Matīss Merzļikins, honouring a commitment he made at Kivlenieks's memorial service.

 Blue Jackets and Monsters fans created makeshift memorials to Kivlenieks, placing signs, flowers, sticks, and balloons at the entrance to Nationwide Arena in Columbus and Rocket Mortgage FieldHouse in Cleveland.
 On 5 July, a moment of silence was held for Kivlenieks before Game 4 of the 2021 Stanley Cup Finals between the Tampa Bay Lightning and Montreal Canadiens at the Bell Centre in Montreal.

-For the 2021–22 season, former teammate Pierre-Luc Dubois announced that he will change his jersey number from 13 to 80 to honor Kivlenieks.
+Starting in the 2021–22 season, former teammate Pierre-Luc Dubois announced that he was changing his jersey number from 18 to 80 to honor Kivlenieks.
+Merzļikins changed his number from 30 to 80 with the Latvian national team in 2022, as he had wanted them to retire the number but since they would not, he would play wearing the number in memory of Kivlenieks, stating "I decided that one day his number and my surname will be hanging from the ceiling, and we will be together—in the same shirt."

 At the Columbus Blue Jackets' 2021–22 opening game against the Arizona Coyotes on 14 October 2021 at Nationwide Arena, a banner honoring Kivlenieks was unveiled and remained hanging for the rest of the season while Merzlikins wore the number 80 in memoriam.
-Kivlenieks' mother, stepfather and aunt participated in the pre-game ceremonies while his younger sister dropped the puck during a ceremonial face-off between Blue Jackets captain Boone Jenner and Coyotes alternate captain Andrew Ladd.
+Kivlenieks's mother, stepfather and aunt participated in the pre-game ceremonies while his younger sister dropped the puck during a ceremonial face-off between Blue Jackets captain Boone Jenner and Coyotes alternate captain Andrew Ladd.
 The Cleveland Monsters also honored Kivlenieks at their 2021–22 opening game on 15 October 2021, against the Syracuse Crunch at Rocket Mortgage FieldHouse.
-In addition to Kivlenieks' framed jersey being placed in the goal crease during the pre-game ceremonies, Kivlenieks' mother, stepfather and aunt participated in the pre-game ceremonies.
-Kivleniekss younger sister once again dropped the puck during the ceremonial face-off.
+In addition to Kivlenieks's framed jersey being placed in the goal crease during the pre-game ceremonies, Kivlenieks's mother, stepfather and aunt participated in the pre-game ceremonies.
+Kivlenieks's younger sister once again dropped the puck during the ceremonial face-off.

-The Sioux City Musketeers, Kivlenieks' junior team, retired his number 35 at their home game on 22 October 2021.
+The Sioux City Musketeers, Kivlenieks's junior team, retired his number 35 at their home game on 22 October 2021.